apollographql/router/dev-docs/yaml-design-guidance.md

 * execution - functionality within Plugin::execution_service
 * subgraph(s) - functionality within Plugin::subgraph_service

-If you use the above terminology then changes are you are doing something that will take place on every request.
+If you use the above terminology then chances are you are doing something that will take place on every request.
 In this case make sure to include an `action` verb so the user know what the config is doing.

 #### GOOD
 ```yaml